sitharaj88/Arduino/README.md

 This program demonstrates how to use a 4x4 keypad to input data and display it on a 16x2 LCD.
 The keypad is used to input characters, which are then displayed on the LCD.

+## Keypad and I2C LCD

+**Filename:** `KeypadI2CLCD/KeypadI2CLCD.ino`

+This program demonstrates how to use a 4x4 keypad to input data and display it on a 16x2 I2C LCD using the DFRobot RGB LCD library.
+The keypad is used to input characters, which are then displayed on the LCD.

 ## Getting Started